 Explore the Options

-As far as social media and electronics go, have your teen explore on his or her own the things they wish to pursue over the summer.
-Give them the opportunity to try something new and see where that leads them.
-Let them be the ones who are inspired by their choice as opposed to you offering suggestions and making arrangements without their say in the matter.
+As far as social media and electronics go, encourage your teen to explore on his or her own the things they wish to pursue over the summer.
+Give your teen the opportunity to try something new and see where that leads them.
+Allow your kids to be the ones who are inspired by their choices as opposed to you offering suggestions and making arrangements without their say in the matter.